AlexandreDecan/sismic/docs/time.rst

-A clock based on real time can also be manually changed during the execution by setting a new value for its :py:attr:`~sismic.interpreter.Clock.time` attribute:
+A clock based on real time can also be manually changed during the execution by setting a new value for its :py:attr:`~sismic.clock.SimulatedClock.time` attribute:

 .. testcode:: clock